© Dieter Lukas

 Code of conduct for working with subjects

-We respect the individuals that collaborate with us to provide us with the data on which our science relies, regardless of their species.
+We respect the individuals who collaborate with us to provide us with the data on which our science relies, regardless of their species.
 Their well being is of utmost importance, and we take extra care when we are fully responsible for them (i.e., when conducting behavioral choice tests in captivity).

 My commitment to conducting rigorous research

 My goal is to ethically conduct and promote rigorous science.
-I avoid exploiting myself as a scientist, I facilitate equality and diversity by ensuring that no one is discriminated against when reading my scientific literature, and I keep funds in academia (see my paper and presentation for background).
-I use the mechanism of transparency to achieve my goal so anyone can evaluate my contributions at every step of the process.
-I only submit papers to 100% open access journals at ethical publishers, and I publish the review histories (when it is an option) and datasets (and usually also R code) that go with my papers.
-I only review and serve as an editor for articles at 100% open access journals at ethical publishers, and I sign my reviews.
-Occasionally, I may submit papers to or review articles for journals that are not 100% open access (but are at ethical publishers) as long as 1) the article will be made open access immediately upon publication (gold OA), and 2) the journal deducts article processing charges from library subscriptions so universities do not pay more than once for the same article.
-(Updated Nov 2016)
+I avoid exploiting myself as a scientist, I facilitate equality and diversity by ensuring that no one is discriminated against when reading my scientific literature, and I make publishing choices keep funds in academia (see my paper and presentation for background).
+I use the mechanisms of transparency and verifiability to achieve my goal so anyone can evaluate my contributions at every step of the process.
+I only submit articles to 100% open access journals at ethical publishers, and I publish the review histories and datasets (and usually also R code).
+I only review and serve as an editor for articles at 100% open access journals at ethical publishers when the review history is published, and I sign my reviews.
+I preregister my research (write the study plan before collecting data) and I submit it for pre-study peer review at Peer Community In.
+(Updated May 2019)

 Before joining my lab, please take a look at my publishing ethics in the previous paragraph.
 If you are happy to publish according to these ethics on our collaborative projects, then feel free to contact me about the potential to work together.